My Jaw Clicks and My Teeth Hurt When I Wake Up - What's Wrong? product guide

 The Smile Solutions TMD Clinic

-A specialist prosthodontist who manages the dental and occlusal aspects of TMD - bite adjustment, splint therapy, restorative work that supports optimal jaw function.
+Dr Fotios Angelis, Specialist Prosthodontist, who manages the dental and occlusal aspects of TMD - bite adjustment, splint therapy, restorative work that supports optimal jaw function.

-A myofunctional therapist who works on the muscle patterns involved in swallowing, breathing, and jaw position.
+Ms Monica Cain, Orofacial Myologist, who works on the muscle patterns involved in swallowing, breathing, and jaw position.
 Tongue posture, swallowing pattern, and airway management have direct relationships to jaw clenching and grinding that most practitioners never assess.

-A sleep physician who evaluates the relationship between TMD and sleep-disordered breathing.
+Dr Marcus McMahon, Sleep Physician, who evaluates the relationship between TMD and sleep-disordered breathing.
 Sleep apnoea and upper airway resistance syndrome are significantly associated with bruxism - the grinding is often the airway's attempt to re-open during sleep.
 Treating the dental symptoms without addressing the airway leaves the fundamental driver unresolved.

 The diagnostic process